codingfan786/Vic2-TNO/README.md

 # Vic2-TNO
 Victoria 2 port/adaptation of The New Order: Last days of europe mod for hoi4

-## MP Roster
+## MP Minimum Roster
-For MP the following rosterable nation list is suggested:
+For MP the following nation list is the minimum roster you need to play:

 - Germany (as many as you want to roster)
+- RK Moscow

 - USA
+- N.P.A.
+(That brown country in Yunnan)
+- Russia #1 (Red army Remnants or Committee for the Liberation of Russia)
+- Free France (In West Africa.
+Yes it is viable.)

 - Japan

 - Italy
 - Iberia
 - Turkey

+After this you may additionally roster:

+- South Africa AND Sudwest Afrika
+- India AND Thailand
 - Romania
 - England
-- Free France (In West Africa.
-Yes it is viable.)

 - Finland
-- RK Moscow
-- Russia #1 (Red army Remnants or Committee for the Liberation of Russia)
 - Russia #2 (Magadan)

-- N.P.A.
-(That brown country in Yunnan)
-- India
-- Thailand

-- South Africa
-- Sudwest Afrika
 - Nigeria

-Not as important:
+After this it is also possible to play:
 - Kazakhstan
 - Afghanistan
 - Anyone in the Middle East/Arabia can form the United Arab Republic.
 Italian Egypt and Levant can rebel form it.

-If you need to cut countries from the main list I would recommend cutting Nigeria, Free France, Russia #2, and possibly N.P.A.
-(In that order)
+- Brazil I guess

 ## Proxy War CB
 Proxy War CB's are a unique instant CB you can use to intervene in your sphereling's war without risk of losing any land yourself.